 The NSW Government introduced a new regulation effective 1st January 2013 whereby it is mandatory for a Sydney buyers agent to hold a current professional indemnity insurance.
-For full details, visit Property, Stock and Business Agents Amendment (Professional Indemnity Insurance) Regulation 2012.
+For full details, visit Property and Stock Agents Act 2002 No 66 Section 22.

 The main requirements are: